-Public speaking is one of the most common fears/phobias in the entire world.
-Millions upon millions of people struggle speaking in public, whether it's a presentation or even with a large group of friends.
-In some people, this can lead to panic attacks - or what some people call panic attacks.
+Public speaking is one of the most common fears in the entire world.
+Many people struggle speaking in public, whether it's a presentation or even with a large group of friends.
+For some people, this can lead to extreme anxiety and in some cases, panic attacks.

 Types of Panic While Public Speaking

 Public speaking panic unfortunately can be a confusing term.
 That's because the term "panic attacks" means something very different casually than it does as an anxiety disorder.
-The best way to really understand what type of anxiety you experience is with my free 7 minute anxiety test.
+There are two general experiences that people are referring to when they talk about panic episodes and public speaking.

 - Panicking In some cases you may be referring to simply panicking as a result of fear of public speaking.
 In this case, panicking simply means "extreme anxiety," and that you're simply too nervous to speak well in public.